AkiraTheAbsoluteIdiot10/AkiraTheAbsoluteIdiot10/README.md

-- 👋 Hi, I’m @AkiraTheAbsoluteIdiot10
+- 👋 Hi, I'm Mirichi AKimiru
-- 👀 I’m interested in ...
+- 👀 I'm bestfriends with Keiko Nanichi
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning stuff
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nowhere
-- 📫 How to reach me ...
+- 📫 I'm in earth
+-

 <!---
 AkiraTheAbsoluteIdiot10/AkiraTheAbsoluteIdiot10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.